iuthub/group-project-eightsoft/Rustam's Notes.md

 - MVC - model, view, controller.
 In Django, we have MVT (model, view, template)
 - Models - in the **app** folder, used for database purpose
 - Views - HTML rendered templates, in the **resources/views**, blade.php
-- Controller - in the **app/Http/Controllers** folder, the main logic of app, it retrieves data from models and renders views
+- Controller - in the **app/Http/Controllers** folder, the main logic of app, it retrieves data from models and renders views, it can also send the parameters to the **blade.php**
 - Routes - urls, in the **routes/web.php**

 ## Routes